 Miami-based Richards anchored the west end of the original 163rd STREET CENTER.
 The store, which was originally 2 levels, opened for business 5 months after the mall's official November 1956 dedication.

-This Food Fair supermarket anchored the east end of the mall.
+A Food Fair supermarket anchored the east end of the mall.
 It was rebranded as a Pantry Pride in the late 1960s.
-A second Pantry Pride location was built at the rear of the shopping complex, with the store depicted above being town down (around 1970) to accommodate a new Jordan Marsh.
+A second Pantry Pride location was built at the rear of the shopping complex, with the store depicted above being town down to accommodate a Jordan Marsh department store.

 Drawing from The Miami News

-Speaking of which, we have a message from none other than Jordan Marsh of Florida.
+Speaking of which, we have a message from Jordan Marsh of Florida.
 This advert, which appeared in November 1956, wished the new 163rd STREET CENTER well.
 "Jordan's" did not have a store in the mall at the time (but would open one 14 years later).

 Advert from The Miami News